 According to the BLS, here are some important qualities of speech therapists:

-• Critical-thinking: No one therapy works for every individual or every condition.
+- Critical thinking: No single therapy works for every individual or every condition.
 At times, you’ll need to act as a counselor, teacher, cheerleader or adviser to find the right solution for someone’s unique needs.

-• Dedication: Though not listed by the BLS, dedication to your clients’ needs and career responsibilities will help you succeed.
-The speech pathology field has many career possibilities.
+- Dedication: Though not listed by the BLS, dedication to your clients’ needs and career responsibilities will help you succeed.
+The field of speech pathology offers many career possibilities.
 Finding where your passion lies will help you succeed.

 Career Development Resources for Mid-Career Speech Pathologists